rohansood42/resdb_backend_documentapp/README.md

 }
 ```

-POST - `/document/approve` - Get all the documents for a particular user
+POST - `/document/approve` - A particular user approves all the changes in the document

 ```
 {